 Adventist Tradition

-Adventist churches originate from founder William Miller in the mid 19th century, who taught that Christ soon would return to earth and that Saturday rather than Sunday should be observed as the Sabbath.
+Adventist churches originate from founder William Miller in the mid 19th century, who taught that Christ soon would return to earth and Saturday rather than Sunday should be observed as the Sabbath.

 Photo of Capitol Hill SDA Church courtesy of https://www.capitolhillsdachurch.org